At a Glance

 - Quarantined until quality control tests are performed

-Unlike retail goods warehouses, pharmaceutical warehouse managers should also set aside an area for raw materials that have been tested and confirmed to meet all required standards.
-A similar section should exist for any materials that fail these tests GMPSOP states.
+Unlike retail goods warehouses, pharmaceutical warehouse managers should also set aside an area for raw materials to be tested and confirmed to meet all required standards.
+A similar section should exist for any materials that fail these tests, GMPSOP states.

 Sampling and Testing

 Sampling and testing should be done in a room having sections with positive air pressure (i.e., the air pressure is higher than that outside, preventing contaminants such as dust, microbes, pollen, cleaning agents and lubricants from entering) and negative air pressure (i.e., the pressure is lower than that outside to prevent materials from inside the room going outside).
 An airlock with positive pressure keeps out external contaminants.
 With the airlock sealed, the inner testing can have negative air pressure to keep chemicals from contaminating the larger warehouse.

 Other sampling room requirements include clean instruments and appropriate personal protective equipment (PPE) as required by the federal Occupational Health and Safety Act (OSHA) and the FDA.
 OSHA has a downloadable brochure on warehouse safety.

 Storage and Tracking Inside the Warehouse

 “Lack of control over material movement in the warehouse can, and has, led to defective products,” GMPSOP states.